aivenio/macrodb/README.md

 ## Project Disclaimer

-Use of this service is limited only to provide a data structure to easily manage a database containing various data points to analyse macro-economics factors.
-Certain data which are *non-sensitive* and are available in the *public* domain maybe shipped alongside the project.
-Other data may not be shared and the organization is not bound to share the same with the general public.
-Check [disclaimer](./DISCLAIMER.md) for more information and full limitations of using the project.
+This service is intended solely to provide a data structure that enables efficient management of databases containing various data points for macroeconomic analysis.
+Certain *non-sensitive* data that is *available in the public domain* may be distributed with the project.
+Other data may not be shared, and the organization is under no obligation to make such data available to the general public.
+For additional details, please refer to the [disclaimer](./DISCLAIMER.md) statement.

 </div>